AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/choose-where-trigger-module-starts.md

    Or

-   Change the trigger module's settings as described in [Configure a module's settings in Adobe Workfront Fusion](../../workfront-fusion/modules/configure-a-modules-settings.md).
+   Change the trigger module's settings as described in [Configure a module's settings in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/modules/configure-a-modules-settings.md).

    Or

-   Right-click the icon for the trigger module in the Scenario editor, as described in [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).
+   Right-click the icon for the trigger module in the [!UICONTROL Scenario editor], as described in [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).

 1. Select an option in the **[!UICONTROL Choose where to start]** box that appears.